-Every Friday during the ski season General Stark’s Pub will be serving up their famous Friday Night Fish Fry Supper along with the rest of the Pub Menu from 4 to 8 PM.
+Every Friday during the ski season General Stark’s Pub serves up their famous Friday Night Fish Fry Supper along with the rest of the Pub Menu from 4 to 8 PM.

 Winter at General Stark’s Pub